FAQ

 Who are your influences for writing?

 My biggest influence in writing is not a fellow critic but Mr. Michael Raftery, my junior and second semester senior year high school English teacher.
 He taught me one of the simplest and important things anyone can learn: Think for yourself.
 I have to thank my mom, who taught me to read and write well before I should have and took me to my first movies.
-I must also take some space here to thank my movie-going buddies throughout the years: Mark U., Jason Q., and my dad (of course).
+I must also take some space here to thank my movie-going buddies throughout the years: Mark U., Jason Q., Becky S., and my dear, departed dad, whom I miss every day.

 Back to Top